1Malaysia Development Berhad scandal: Switzerland

 Swiss authorities under the direction of the Office of the Attorney General of Switzerland began to freeze bank accounts amounting to several million US dollars linked to 1MDB.
 The Swiss attorney general's office said its investigation revealed indications that funds estimated to be US$4 billion may have been misappropriated and said it was looking into four cases of potential criminal conduct.
 The Swiss prosecutor has said that money had been deposited into Swiss bank accounts of former Malaysian public officials and current and former officials of United Arab Emirates.
 Swiss Financial Market Supervisory Authority (Finma) has begun investigations into several Swiss banks as part of the money laundering probe involving 1MDB.

 On 15 March 2018, the Swiss parliament rejected a motion to return seized monies from their investigations into 1MDB to the Malaysian people, as had been lobbied for by Swiss politicians and non-governmental bodies.
 However, on 10 July 2018, Swiss Attorney General Michael Lauber indicated that Switzerland would not enrich itself by keeping illicit or stolen assets and be able to have the monies returned by legal obligations.

+On 25 April 2023, Swiss prosecutors indicted 2 managers of Saudi oil company Petrosaudi.
+They were put on trial in April 2024.

 United Arab Emirates

-The United Arab Emirates has issued travel bans and frozen bank accounts of former Abu Dhabi sovereign-wealth fund International Petroleum Investment Company's employees Khadem al-Qubaisi and Mohammed Badawy Al Husseiny who had close connections to 1MDB, and may have used the British Virgin Islands-based Aabar Investments PJS to funnel money from 1MDB into various accounts and companies around the world.
+The United Arab Emirates imposed travel bans on, froze the bank accounts of, and subsequently arrested Khadem al-Qubaisi, the former managing director of the Abu Dhabi sovereign-wealth fund International Petroleum Investment Company, and Mohammed Badawy al-Husseiny, his deputy and CEO of its subsidiary Aabar Investments.Both individuals had close ties to 1MDB and utilized the British Virgin Islands-based Aabar Investments PJS to channel money from 1MDB into various accounts and companies globally.
+In 2019, al-Qubaisi and al-Husseiny were sentenced in Abu Dhabi to 15 and 10 years in prison, respectively.

+In an interview with The Wall Street Journal, al-Qubaisi said he was made a “scapegoat” by Mansour bin Zayed, who has been listed as the “co-conspirator” in the case by the US prosecutors.
+The prosecutors found that Sheikh Mansour owned the superyacht Topaz, which was partly acquired using 1MDB funds.
+Evidence revealed that a loan of $161 million of the Emirati Sheikh’s $688 million yacht was repaid through 1MDB funds.
+Mansour faced no charges related to the 1MDB scandal.
+His two firms, IPIC and Aabar agreed to repay $1.8 billion to Malaysia.